lsu-ddem/intro-to-esports/content/3-Video/3_Lesson_3/_index.en.md

 -   STIPULATION: No dialogue can be utilized within the film

--   At the conclusion of the first day students will place their footage in their shared folder and begin editing the second day
+-   At the conclusion of the first day students will place their footage in their shared folder and begin editing the second day.

--   Transition from capturing the footage to editing utilizing the iPads
+-   Transition from capturing the footage to editing utilizing the iPads.

--   Students have 30 minutes to edit their stories and export them to a digital archive for viewing in the following class
+-   Students have 30 minutes to edit their stories and export them to a digital archive for viewing in the following class.

-	-   In the following class all of the of the clips should be combined in order to develop a rainbow of colors and emotions, after the stories are reviewed
+	-   In the following class all of the of the clips should be combined in order to develop a rainbow of colors and emotions, after the stories are reviewed.

 ## Outcomes:
 -   Identify the four ways sound affects individuals